hneutr/dotfiles/config/nvim/README.md

 > [todo]()
 ----------------------------------------
 - make constants into a lua file; have `hnetext` call something that converts that file into JSON and saves it
-- profile buffer switching and make faster
-- use `snips` code to generate `lex.divider`